rodgerlee/TinDog-Start-master/README.md

 TinDog
-- a responsive HTML and CSS designed website
+- a responsive website built using HTML, CSS, Bootstrap